 - Antiviral medicine.
 Antiviral medicine, such as acyclovir, is usually used to treat adults who have weak immune systems.
 It's used after you start to have symptoms of chickenpox.
 Healthy children and adults usually don't need this medicine when they have chickenpox.

 After you have symptoms of chickenpox, you can take over-the-counter medicines to help relieve discomfort.
 Check with your child's doctor before giving medicine to your child.

-- Oral antihistamines to relieve itching, such as Benadryl or Vistaril.
+- Oral antihistamines (such as diphenhydramine) to relieve itching.
 Talk to your doctor before using any antihistamine lotions or creams on yourself or your child.
 And check with your child's doctor before giving antihistamine pills to your child.

 - Your doctor may prescribe antibiotics to you or your child if you get a skin infection from chickenpox blisters.

 - Gershon AA (2009).
 Varicella-zoster virus.
 In RD Feigin et al., eds., Feigin and Cherry's Textbook of Pediatric Infectious Diseases, 6th ed., vol. 2, pp. 2077–2088.
 Philadelphia: Saunders Elsevier.